-Based on the book "You Changed My Life of our reviewers recommend us" by Abdel Sellou, ‘The Intouchables’ is an uplifting comedy about human bonding, trust and hope.
+Based on the book "You Changed My Life" by Abdel Sellou, ‘The Intouchables’ is an uplifting comedy about human bonding, trust and hope.
 It is about the friendship between a handicapped millionaire Philippe (François Cluzet) and his caretaker Driss (Omar Sy).
 It begins with a false start for Driss, who finds it difficult to adapt to this new routine where he has to literally ‘baby-sit’ his master.
 Subsequently, he gets closer to Philippe, hence developing a close friendship.
 There are a lot of funny moments in this film.
 Embedded within them are some harsh realities that exist in any human society.
 During its closing moments the film fills the viewer with a lot of hope and goodness (much needed in this day and age).

 The performances are excellent.
 François Cluzet, who plays the rich quadriplegic, gives a brilliant performance.
 In spite of being confined to a wheelchair throughout the film, he manages to hold your attention till the very end.
 Be it in the scene where he fakes an epileptic attack or one in which he is getting turned on by a lady masseuse rubbing his ears, François acts to sublime perfection.
 As for the caretaker played by Omar Sy, the character had to be goofy, intense, compassionate, helpless, righteous, directionless and so much more at the same time.
 Omar Sy’s role was a tall ask, and the actor performs with a lot of ease.